Coleslaw: Europe

 Coleslaw with cooked ham and sliced pepper (julienne cut) in Italy is called insalata capricciosa (capricious salad).

 In Poland, cabbage-based salads resembling coleslaw are commonly served as a side dish with the second course at dinner, next to meat and potatoes.
-There is no fixed recipe, but typical ingredients include shredded white cabbage (red and Chinese cabbage are also not uncommon), finely chopped onions, shredded carrots, and parsley or dill leaves, with many possible additions.
+There is no fixed recipe, but typical ingredients include shredded white cabbage (red and Chinese cabbage are also common), finely chopped onions, shredded carrots, and parsley or dill leaves, with many possible additions.
 These are seasoned with salt, black pepper and a pinch of sugar and tossed with a dash of oil (typically sunflower or rapeseed) and vinegar, while mayonnaise-based dressings are uncommon.
 An alternative, usually served with fried fish, is made with sauerkraut, squeezed to eliminate excess salty brine and similarly tossed with carrots, onions, black pepper, sugar and oil.
 Any simple salad of that kind, i.e. one made with shredded raw vegetables, is known as a surówka (surowy 'raw').
 If cabbage is the base ingredient, it is called a surówka z (kiszonej) kapusty, or a "(soured) cabbage salad".
 The English name "coleslaw" is mainly associated with the mayonnaise-dressed cabbage.
-It is often written as "colesław" or "kolesław" ([kɔˈlɛswaf]), because of the similarity to many names ending with "-sław" (e.g. Bolesław).
+It is often written as "colesław" or "kolesław" ([kɔˈlɛswaf]), because of the similarity to many surnames ending with "-sław".

-In Russia and Ukraine, a salad of fresh shredded cabbage mixed with carrots, apples, cranberries etc., is traditionally dressed with unrefined sunflower oil.
+In Eastern Slavic cultures (Russia, Ukraine and Belarus), a salad of fresh shredded cabbage mixed with carrots, apples, cranberries etc., is traditionally dressed with unrefined sunflower oil.
 The cabbage can be marinated before with vinegar producing cabbage provençal (капуста провансаль).
 A similar salad is also made of sauerkraut.

-In Sweden, a particular type of cabbage salad made with a vinaigrette consisting of vinegar or acetic acid (vinegar essence), vegetable oil, salt, and seasonings is classically served with pizza and known as pizzasallad (pizza salad).
-Recipe adds carrots and leeks and is called veckosallad (week salad) for its notable durability.
-The term coleslaw (coleslaw, or kålsallad) is reserved for cabbage salad with carrots and mayonnaise-based dressing and is typically seen as American cuisine.
+In Sweden, a particular type of cabbage salad made with a seasoned vinaigrette is usually served with pizza and known as pizzasallad (pizza salad).
+When other vegetables are added, the recipe may be called råkostsallad (raw-food salad) or veckosallad (week salad), noting its long fridge-life.
+The term coleslaw (coleslaw, or kålsallad) is reserved for cabbage salad with mayonnaise-based dressing and is typically seen as American cuisine.

 In the United Kingdom, coleslaw often contains carrot and onion in addition to cabbage and is usually made with mayonnaise or salad cream.
 Some variations include grated cheese such as cheddar, nuts such as walnuts and dried fruits such as sultanas or raisins.